zpalffy/flickr-photoset-jquery/README.md

 Why?
 ====
 Many flickr/jquery plugins exist already, why create another one?
 I was looking for something extremely simple that didn't require anything specific in the way of DOM elements, or any specific CSS to get things to work.
 I also liked the idea of specifying the "layout" with HTML templates.
+This library does not require users to install any specific CSS, nor does it assume anything about the DOM layout surrounding the photoset element.

 Example
 =======